 After breakfast, your tour guide will provide walk options.
 The 'famine’ walk runs along the shores of Killary Harbour.
 You will be walking on an old famine road that was built by the starving Irish during the great famine between 1845-1849.
 On the route, you will clearly see the ruins of famine villages.
 This walk takes you on a journey through the history of Ireland during the time of the famine.
 This walk finishes at the harbour.

 Highlight of the day: Hike the famous famine walk

 Day 10: Sligo & Amazing Beach Walks

-After a hearty Irish breakfast, we will visit the Country Life Museum where you will learn all about life in rural Ireland about 150 years ago.
-This visit gives you a fascinating insight into life in rural Ireland; the challenges and triumphs, and the realities of life during that time period.
+We visit the Country Life Museum where you will learn all about life in rural Ireland about 150 years ago.
 Then, we will take a relaxing stroll along a secluded beach at Mullagmore.
 As we travel further north, we will make a stop at the grave of WB Yeats, which lays at the foot of Ben Bulben, a spectacular rock formation and WB Yeats’ final resting place.
 We will then travel through Sligo and stop in Donegal for a walk around the town, which includes entry into Donegal Castle.

 Highlight of the day: Walk along Mullagmore Beach

 Day 11: Donegal & The Slieve League Cliffs